nieoczywisty/Hello-Turtle/README.md

 # Hello-Turtle
-Attempted to create "logo" like language to draw shapes with "Turtle" Gui in JavaFX
+Attempted to create "logo" like language interpreter to draw shapes with "Turtle" in JavaFx Gui in JavaFX
 Sample files are in resources folder
 Known issues: